 How SafePrompt's 4-Stage Detection Pipeline Works

 A technical look at how SafePrompt's 4-stage pipeline detects prompt injection.
-Pattern detection, external reference detection, and two AI validation passes — each stage handles what the previous one misses.
+Pattern detection, external reference detection, and two AI validation passes, each handling what the previous one misses.

 TLDR

-SafePrompt uses a 4-stage detection pipeline.
-Stage 1 (pattern detection) catches XSS, SQL injection, and hardcoded secrets in under 5ms.
-Stage 2 (external reference detection) catches URLs, IP addresses, and file paths in under 5ms.
-Stage 3 (AI Pass 1) catches semantic attacks — jailbreaks, encoding bypasses, roleplay manipulation.
-Stage 4 (AI Pass 2) runs deep analysis on edge cases.
-Above 95% overall accuracy.
-Most requests never reach Stage 3.
+SafePrompt runs a 4-stage detection pipeline.
+Stage 1 (pattern detection) catches XSS, SQL injection, and leaked secrets in under 5ms.
+Stage 2 (reference detection) catches URLs, IPs, and file paths in under 5ms.
+Stage 3 (AI Pass 1) catches semantic attacks like jailbreaks and encoding bypasses.
+Stage 4 (AI Pass 2) handles edge cases.
+Over 95% accuracy, under 100ms, and most requests never reach the AI stages.

 Quick Facts

-A single detection approach can't handle the full threat surface.
-Pattern matching is fast but blind to semantics.
-AI classifiers are accurate but slow if applied to every request.
-The 4-stage pipeline solves this by routing each request to the cheapest stage that can handle it.
+A single detection approach cannot cover the full threat surface.
+Pattern matching is fast but blind to meaning.
+AI classifiers are accurate but slow if you run them on every request.
+The 4-stage pipeline solves this by routing each request to the cheapest stage that can resolve it.

 The pipeline

-Regex + bloom filter scan for known attack signatures
+Regex and bloom-filter scan for known attack signatures

 URL, IP, and file path extraction and analysis